PeterFa/PyTradeLib/doc/tutorial.rst

 Plotting
 --------

-PyTradeLab makes it very easy to plot a strategy execution.
+PyTradeLib makes it very easy to plot a strategy execution.
 Save this SMA crossover strategy as smacross_strategy.py:

 .. literalinclude:: ../samples/smacross_strategy.py